Mr. Sam Altman

 Sam Altman returns as CEO of OpenAI

-Joining the effort to bring Altman back are several OpenAI investors.
-The re-negotiation between the OpenAI Board of Directors and Altman is considered a significant development because until November 21, most members of the OpenAI Board of Directors refused to contact the co-founder, who they fired on November 18.
-The decision to fire caused a huge wave not only for the company, its shareholders, but also for the technology community.
+Some of OpenAI’s investors are also involved in the negotiations to bring Altman back.
+The re-negotiation between the OpenAI Board of Directors and Altman is considered a significant development because, until November 21, most members of the OpenAI Board of Directors refused to contact the co-founder, whom they fired on November 18.
+The decision to fire caused a huge wave not only for the company, its shareholders, but also for the technology-minded public.

 Shareholders lobbying for Mr. Altman's return include Thrive Capital, Khosla Ventures and Tiger Global Management, according to Bloomberg, citing people familiar with the matter.

-On November 21, OpenAI's Deputy Director of Global Affairs, Anna Makanju, sent a notice to employees stating that the Board of Directors was actively discussing ways to resolve the situation after nearly all employees put pressure on them to quit en masse unless Mr. Altman was reinstated.
+On November 21, OpenAI's Deputy Director of Global Affairs, Anna Makanju, sent a notice to employees stating that the Board of Directors was actively discussing ways to resolve the situation after nearly all employees pressured to quit en masse unless Mr. Altman was reinstated.

 On November 21, Mr. Altman was announced to have joined Microsoft Corporation after initial negotiations with the OpenAI Board of Directors failed.
 Mr. Greg Brockman, former president of OpenAI, also joined Microsoft with Mr. Altman.